|Pin this recipe for later!|

 - In a separate bowl, mix together 3/4 cup brown sugar and 1/4 cup cocoa.
 Sprinkle mixture over the batter in the bottom of the slow cooker.

-- Warm up 1 3/4 cup of milk in the microwave.
+- Warm up 1 3/4 cup of milk (or water) in the microwave.
 (I put mine in a glass pyrex measuring cup in the microwave on high for 2 minutes.
 It didn’t boil but was close to it.)
 Don’t stir the milk into the batter.
 During baking, the top layer bakes into a cake and the bottom layer turns into a fudgy pudding/hot fudge sauce.
 Cover and cook on HIGH 2-3 hours or until center is almost set.

 - Scoop cake out into a serving bowl.
 Drizzle with the fudge sauce that is underneath the cake part.
 Serve warm with vanilla ice cream.